anthony-ng/Cinephiles/README.md

 ## Summary

 Cinephiles is an visual discovery and sharing web application all about Movies.
+User can search, browse, watch, and buy their favorite movies anywhere, anytime.

 ## Technology